 Nearly all minerals (garnet, corundum, quartz, prismatine, feldspar, sillimanite) of the prismatine rock contain

 Figure 1: Zircon after reidite inclusion in the center of an elliptical high-quartz crystal.
 The quartz host displays radial fractures due to the volume expansion of the primary reidite to zircon transition.
+Zrn: Zircon; Qtz: Quartz.

 randomly distributed spherical zircon crystals with a very smoothed surface and with dimensions between 10 to 50 µm.
 The frequency of these grains is with about 180 spheres/cm3 not high.
 We have taken Raman spectra from a large number of such spherical crystals.
 In addition to spherical zircon crystals there are also present similar small globules of corundum, anorthoclase, rutile, and others minerals.